-Ansley Valentine is a professional director and choreographer for the theatre and musical theatre and an educator with experience teaching professionally at the collegiate level and in both public and private performing arts high schools.
+Ansley is a professional director and choreographer for the theatre and musical theatre and an educator with experience teaching professionally at the collegiate level and in both public and private performing arts high schools.
 Ansley is currently a proud member of the Stage Directors and Choreographers Society (SDC) and Actors' Equity Association (AEA).
 Ansley is a graduate of the Arts Midwest Minorities in Arts Administration Fellowship.
-His many awards include a 2014 Telly Award for his film Unchanging Principles, a Kennedy Center Gold Medallion for his efforts to promote college and university theatre across the country, as well as numerous Kennedy Center American College Theater Festival Certificates of Merit for direction, choreography, and costume design.
+Awards include a 2014 Telly Award for his film Unchanging Principles, a Kennedy Center Gold Medallion for efforts to promote college and university theatre across the country, as well as Kennedy Center American College Theater Festival Certificates of Merit for direction, choreography, and costume design.
 Ansley holds an M.F.A. in Directing from Indiana University and a B.A. in Theatre from Wabash College.
-He is a co-founder and the producing artistic director of Ohio Youth Ensemble Stage, a professionallymanaged summer youth theatre program that celebrates diversity, inclusion and equal opportunity for all students no matter their ability.
+He is co-founder and producing artistic director of Ohio Youth Ensemble Stage, a professionally-managed summer youth theatre program that celebrates diversity, inclusion and equal opportunity for all students no matter their ability.